 Hudad Lodge & Local Hikes

-Just outside of Lalibela, accessed by a two hour hike, sits the wonderful Hudad Lodge.
-The lodge is itself is basic and unassuming, a standard tukul design, stone walls and flooring, and thatched roofing.
+Just outside Lalibela, accessed by a two-hour hike, sits the wonderful Hudad Lodge.
+The lodge is itself is basic and unassuming - a standard tukul design, stone walls and flooring, and thatched roofing.
 The appeal of this lodge is its location as it’s perched atop the rolling hills of Lalibela and offers extraordinary views of valleys and canyons, and as sun sets the sky comes alive with stars.